amosproj/amos2023ws03-gui-frame-diff/VideoGenerator/README.md

 | VP9 file size  	| 69.5% 	| 60.5% 	| 57.3% 	| 56.8% 	| 59.1% 	| 57.3% 	| 56.5% 	|
 | FFV1 file size 	| 84.4% 	| 74.7% 	| 76.3% 	| 76.6% 	| 76.2% 	| 75.8% 	| 76.2% 	|

-More Information about the Benchmark Results can be found [here](benchmarkOutput.txt).
+More information about the benchmark results can be found [here](benchmarkOutput.txt).